sarahmarshy/pgen_definitions/README.md

 Once you specified all needed information, build your project and check if the correct target is set in the IAR project.

 If the project builds, use the import commmand with the .ewp project file as a parameter.

+NOTE: The extension provided must be for of the tools that requires extra information about targets (Uvison, IAR, and Uvision5).
+The accepted extensions are '.uvproj', '.uvprojx', and '.ewp'.